dfelinto/blender-manual/manual/editors/3dview/toolbar/add_cone.rst

 Usage
 =====

-The tool works by first defining the base of the object by holding :kbd:`LMB` and dragging to define size of the base.
+First define the base of the object by dragging with :kbd:`LMB`.
-Next release the :kbd:`LMB` and drag to define the height of the object.
+Next, release :kbd:`LMB` and move the mouse to define the height of the object.
-Finally, press :kbd:`LMB` again to confirm the shape of the object.
+Finally, click :kbd:`LMB` to confirm the shape of the object.

-You can also use the hotkeys below to constrain the object.
+You can use the following hotkeys to temporarily change a setting (for as long as the key is held):

 .. list-table::
    :widths: 10 90

    * - :kbd:`Ctrl`
-     - Toggles snapping on or off.
+     - Toggles snapping.
    * - :kbd:`Alt`
-     - Toggles the *Origin* setting that is not the default.
+     - Toggles the *Origin* setting.
    * - :kbd:`Shift`
-     - Toggles the *Aspect* setting that is not the default.
+     - Toggles the *Aspect* setting.

 Tool Settings
 =============

 Depth
-   The initial depth used when placing the cursor.
+   The initial depth (from the screen into the scene) used when placing the object.

-   :Surface: Start placing on the surface, using the 3D cursor as a fallback.
+   :Surface: Start placing on the surface under the mouse cursor.
+If there is no surface, this does the same as *Cursor Plane*.
-   :Cursor Plane: Start placement using a point projected onto the orientation axis at the 3D cursor position.
+   :Cursor Plane: Start placing on a plane that goes through the :doc:`3D Cursor </editors/3dview/3d_cursor>`
+                  and is aligned according to the *Orientation* and *Plane Axis*.
-   :Cursor View: Start placement using a point projected onto the view plane at the 3D cursor position.
+   :Cursor View: Start placing on a plane that goes through the 3D Cursor and is aligned to the view.

 Orientation
+   The new object's orientation -- a set of three axes, out of which *Plane Axis* chooses one.

-   The alignment of the cursor when placing objects; defines the orientation of the base.
+   :Surface: The object uses the normal orientation of the surface under the mouse cursor.

-   :Surface: Align the object using the surface orientation,
-             using the :doc:`/editors/3dview/controls/orientation` as a fallback.
+             If there is no surface, this does the same as *Default*.
-   :Default: Align the object using the default :doc:`/editors/3dview/controls/orientation`.
+   :Default: The object uses the default :doc:`/editors/3dview/controls/orientation`.

 Snap To
    The target to use while :doc:`/editors/3dview/controls/snapping`.

    :Geometry: Snap to all types of geometry (vertices, edges, and faces).
-   :Default: Snap to the snap target defined in the global :doc:`/editors/3dview/controls/snapping` controls.
+   :Default: Snap to the target defined in the global snapping options.

 Plane Axis
-   The axis used for placing the base region.

-   :X: Use the X axis to place the base region.
-   :Y: Use the Y axis to place the base region.
-   :Z: Use the Z axis to place the base region.
+   Which of the three *Orientation* axes (X, Y or Z) is "up" for the object.
+   The object's base will be perpendicular to this axis.

 Auto Axis
-   Select the closest axis when placing objects (surface overrides).
+   Rather than using the *Orientation* axis indicated by *Plane Axis*, use the one that's closest to the viewport's viewing direction (when not hovering over a surface).

 .. rubric:: Base

 Origin
-   The initial position of the base.

-   :Edge: Places the object edge first and define the size of the base
-          as the distance from the first edge to the adjacent edge.
-   :Center: Places the object center first and define the size of the base
-            as the distance from the base center to the perimeter.
+   How the base is defined.

+   :Edge: The base is defined from one corner to the opposing corner.
+   :Center: The base is defined from the centerpoint to a corner.

 Aspect
-   The initial setting for the aspect of the object's base.
+   Whether the base has a free or fixed aspect ratio.

-   :Free: Draws the length and width of the base using an unconstrained aspect.
+   :Free: The width and depth of the base can be chosen independently.
-   :Fixed: Draws the length and width of the base using a 1:1 aspect.
+   :Fixed: The width and depth of the base are forced to be equal.

 .. rubric:: Height

 Origin
-   The initial position of the height.
+   How the height is defined.

-   :Edge: Places the object edge first and define the size of the height
+   :Edge: The base becomes the bottom, after which you define the top.
-          as the distance from the first edge to the adjacent edge.
-   :Center: Places the object center first and define the size of the height
+   :Center: The base becomes the center, after which you define the top.
-            as the distance from the base center to the perimeter.

 Aspect
+   Whether the side of the bounding box has a free or fixed aspect ratio.

+   :Free: The height can be chosen independently of the base.
-   The initial setting for the aspect of the object's height.
+   :Fixed: The height is forced to be equal to the largest side of the base.

-   :Free: Draws the length and width of the height using an unconstrained aspect.
-   :Fixed: Draws the length and width of the height using a 1:1 aspect.

 Vertices
-   The number of vertical edges between the circles or tip, used to define the cone or pyramid.
+   The number of vertices in the base.

 Base Fill Type
-   Set how the circle will be filled.
+   Set how the circle at the base will be filled.

    :Triangle Fan: Fill with triangular faces which share a vertex in the middle.
    :N-gon: Fill with a single :term:`N-gon`.